Spirik/GEM/README.md

 > Cyrillic is partially supported in U8g2 version of GEM (since 1.1).
 Can be used in menu title, menu item labels (including variables, buttons, and menu page links), and select options.
 Editable strings with Cyrillic characters are not supported.

 > Optional support for editable variables of `float` and `double` data types was added since version 1.2 of GEM.
-It is enabled by default, but can be disabled by editing [config.h](https://github.com/Spirik/GEM/blob/master/src/config.h) file that ships with the library.
+It is enabled by default, but can be disabled by editing [config.h](https://github.com/Spirik/GEM/blob/master/src/config.h) file that ships with the library or by defining `GEM_DISABLE_FLOAT_EDIT` flag before build.
 Disabling this feature may save considerable amount of program storage space.
 See [Floating-point variables](#floating-point-variables) section for details.

 * [When to use](#when-to-use)
 * [Structure](#structure)